← Back to Blog

 • Positioning weaknesses and messaging gaps

 Not all AI research tools use the same methodology.
-AI interviews cost approximately $20 each versus $500-$1,500 for traditional qualitative research sessions (UserIntuition, 2026).
-But the accuracy and approach vary dramatically across tools, and picking the wrong one gives you false confidence.
+Traditional research methods like focus groups cost $5,000-$15,000 per study, while synthetic consumer research delivers comparable directional insights at a fraction of the cost.
+But the accuracy and approach vary widely across tools.
+Picking the wrong one gives you false confidence.

 Approach Method Accuracy Signal Best For